brightcove/brightcove-player-sdk-ios-pulse/README.md

 1. Create the same [OOContentMetadata](http://pulse-sdks.videoplaza.com/ios_2/latest/Classes/OOContentMetadata.html), [OORequestSettings](http://pulse-sdks.videoplaza.com/ios_2/latest/Classes/OORequestSettings.html) that you would create if you were using INVIDI Technologies's Pulse iOS SDK directly.
 The Pulse Plugin requires a valid domain and an UIView container to display the ads.
 2. Optionally, the plugin can receive a NSDictionary with properties to be used in the plugin.
 The available keys are `kBCOVPulseOptionPulsePlaybackSessionDelegateKey`, `kBCOVPulseOptionPulseDeviceContainerKey` and `kBCOVPulseOptionPulsePersistentIdKey`.
 To override the Pulse Session, the PulsePlaybackSessionDelegate needs to be implemented, passing the `kBCOVPulseOptionPulsePlaybackSessionDelegateKey` with the class that implements the method.
 3. BrightcovePulse adds some category methods to BCOVPlaybackManager.
 The first of these is `-createPulsePlaybackControllerWithPulseHost:contentMetadata:requestSettings:adContainer:companionSlots:viewStrategy:options:`.
 Use this method to create your playback controller.

-If you have questions or need help, we have a support forum for Brightcove's native Player SDKs at the [Brightcove Native Player SDKs][forum] Google group.

 [pulselatest]: http://pulse-sdks.videoplaza.com/ios_2/latest/
 [pulsesdkresource]: https://docs.videoplaza.com/oadtech/ad_serving/dg/pulse_sdks_resources.html